Timbinous/dotman/README.md

 # Dotman

 This is a work in progress.
-It is not yet in working condition.

-This gem will allow you to switch between different dotfiles on the same user account.
+This gem will allows you to switch between different dotfiles on the same user account.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'dotman'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install dotman

+## Usage

+To retrieve your dotfiles and store them dot clone your\_dotfiles\_repo alias

+To use cloned dotfiles
+dot use alias

+To revert dotfiles back to original dot use default

 ## Contributing